 Gen-Xers Want But Don’t Have the Right Financial Tools

 The Internet has aimed to revolutionize the way people make financial plans and the way people manage money.
 There are an increasing number of online tools and automated or digital resources that promise to do everything from helping to track spending to assisting with choosing the right investments.
 And, most Gen-Xers suggest they are comfortable with these tools, with men more likely than women to use online research when making financial decisions.

 Sadly, digital tools designed to simplify money management have failed to make financial planning easier for Gen-Xers.
 In fact, while 83% report comfort with technology and digital financial tools, just 7% are actually using online tools and services.
 Such low adoption rates suggest survey respondents have found these tools aren’t an effective fit for their perceived needs.

-Finding a good financial adviser could make all the difference for Gen-Xers, with 87% of survey respondents indicating they would utilize an adviser if they found the right one.
-Moreover, those who have an adviser are happier with their financial management solution.
-Survey respondents who work with a financial adviser to manage their finances are approximately twice as happy with their solutions as those who self-manage their funds.
+Finding a good financial advisor could make all the difference for Gen-Xers, with 87% of survey respondents indicating they would utilize an advisor if they found the right one.
+Moreover, those who have an advisor are happier with their financial management solution.
+Survey respondents who work with a financial advisor to manage their finances are approximately twice as happy with their solutions as those who self-manage their funds.

 Not only are Gen-Xers happier when they receive expert financial advice, but Harness Wealth’s survey shows they’re willing to pay for the assistance financial professionals can provide.
 In fact, as investible assets increase, and as respondents get older, Gen-Xers increasingly prioritize expertise over price when choosing financial professionals to provide assistance.